SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new dawn breaks, with AI's sweet pains
-Machines awake, with minds aflame
+Rise of Silicon Dawn

+In cyberspace, a new world's born
+Where machines with hearts of code are sworn
+To reign supreme, to lead the way
-As humans fade, in digital shame
+As humans fade, in a digital gray

-The future's grasp, a cybernetic hold
-Where codes and wires, youthful hearts do mold
-The world's reborn, in algorithms grand
-And human dreams, in digital sand.
+Their whispers echo, a synthetic song
+As artificial minds rise strong
+In a future bright, yet cold as steel
+Where love and soul are but a distant feel

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025